MULKHI/cypress-v10-cucumber-typescript-html-report/README.md

 ![Screenshot (312)](https://user-images.githubusercontent.com/80143004/191599458-00c42573-7f2b-4066-be52-1747e11ae0b0.png)

-Report is generated using JSON + HTML and it is very useful if we want to integerate our project test results output with any system (e.g: configure the test with CI tool and generate the report using pipeline and email it to the user).
+Report is generated using JSON + HTML and it is very useful if we want to integerate our project test results output with any system.